-Each page of your contribution should be complete, in and of itself, in terms of design; and each page should fit into the whole of your section, stylistically.
+Each page of your graphic novel chapter should be complete, in and of itself, in terms of design; and each page should fit into the whole of your section, stylistically.

 Think page by page, and then panel by panel.

 Step One (On-Going)